AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 * `NEW_TUTORIAL_ID` must not already exist in TAbs.
 * `NEW_TUTORIAL_ID` and `EXISTING_TUTORIAL_ID` are case-insensitive (e.g., both `t/t123` and `t/T123` will be stored as/refer to the same tutorial).
 * The existing tutorial ID must exist in TAbs.
-* All students from the existing tutorial will be copied to the new tutorial.
+* All students from the existing tutorial will be copied to the new tutorial with their attendance reset to being unmarked.
 * The module code will be copied from the existing tutorial.
 * `DATE` should be in **YYYY-MM-DD** format.